oxyno-zeta/s3-proxy/docs/configuration.md

 # Configuration

-The configuration must be set in a YAML file located in the current working directory.
+The configuration must be set in a YAML file located in `conf/` folder from the current working directory.
 The file name is `config.yaml`.
+The full path is `conf/config.yaml`.

 ## Main structure